aleksanderwozniak/WhatsThatFlag/README.md

 # What's that Flag?

-A quiz, in which the player has to choose the correct country based on it's flag.
+A quiz, in which the player has to choose the correct country based on its flag.

 ## Installation